WHO WE ARE

 The Directors’ biographies are set out here.

-The Company’s Annual Report includes details of the number of Board and Committee meetings which take place each year.
+Our Annual Reports include details of the number of Board and Committee meetings which take place each year.

-The Directors keep themselves informed of key developments relating to the Company, the sector in which the Company operates and the legal and regulatory framework through consultations with the Company’s employees, nominated advisor, auditors and legal advisors.
+The Directors keep themselves informed of key developments relating to the company, the sectors in which we operate and the legal and regulatory framework through consultations with our employees, nominated advisor, auditors and legal advisors.

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.

-The Company communicates with shareholders and other stakeholders through its Annual and Interim Reports, regulatory and non-regulatory announcements, its investor relations website social media posts, its designated email address, its AGM and face-to-face meetings.
+We communicate with shareholders and other stakeholders through our Annual and Interim Reports, regulatory and non-regulatory announcements, the corporate website, through social media, via email, and through a variety of meetings including the AGM and face-to-face meetings.

 ADDITIONAL INFORMATION